 Instead of trials run squad sessions.
 Pick 8 pairs.
 Look at who is working, who is going abroad?
 Select from them.
-If there are to be trials then we must not allow another Archie to play.
-It should be Invitation only.
+If there are to be trials then it should be Invitation only.

 Gold Cup/Spring 4s etc much higher quality than Scot trials so success (near success) in these or similar competitions around the world is a surer indication of the strength of a pair/team than our trials.
 Within Scotland, create long (eg 48 board) head to head matches on partial league basis.